-Combining the scholarship of a historian with the imagination of a novelist, Mary Renault masterfully brings the ancient world to life in this page-turning drama of the Peloponnesian War.
+Combining the scholarship of a historian with the imagination of a novelist, Mary Renault masterfully brings the ancient world to life in The Last of the Wine, a page-turning drama of the Peloponnesian War.

 ‘Mary Renault is a shining light to both historical novelists and their readers.
 She does not pretend the past is like the present, or that the people of ancient Greece were just like us.
 She shows us their strangeness; discerning, sure-footed, challenging our values, piquing our curiosity, she leads us through an alien landscape that moves and delights us.’
 Hilary Mantel